 All students applying to and progressing through the Doctor of Occupational Therapy Program at Western New England University are expected to meet the minimum standards outlined within this document.
 The purpose of the Essential Functions is to designate the various physical, motor, sensory, cognitive, social/emotional, cultural, communication and professional skills that are essential for matriculation into, participation in, and completion of the OTD program.

 Essential Functions:

-The following essential functions are considered necessary for full participation in the OTD program:
+The following essential functions are considered necessary for full participation in the OTD program unless accommodations are agreed upon that allow for completion of necessary responsibilities:

 Physical, Motor, and Sensory Skills - The student must: